The Target API defines how you interact with targets in your plugin. For example, you would use the Target API to read the

 This gives you reuse of code (DRY) and is important for your plugin to work with multiple different target types, as explained below.

-For example, the Python autoformatter Black does not actually care whether you have a
+For example, the Python formatter Black does not actually care whether you have a

 custom_target target; all that it cares about is that your target type has the field

-Targets are only used to get access to the underlying fields through the methods
+Targets are only used by the Rules API to get access to the underlying fields through the methods

-if target.has_field(PythonSources): print("My plugin can work on this target.") timeout_field = target.get(PythonTestsTimeout) print(timeout_field.value)
+if target.has_field(PythonSourceField): print("My plugin can work on this target.") timeout_field = target.get(PythonTestTimeoutField) print(timeout_field.value)

 Often, you may like how a field behaves, but want to make some tweaks.
 For example, you may want to give a default value to the

-To modify a pre-existing field, simply subclass it.
+To modify an existing field, simply subclass it.

-from pants.engine.target import Sources class JsonSources(Sources): default = ("*.json",)
+from pants.engine.target import SingleSourceField class DockerSourceField(SingleSourceField): default = "Dockerfile"

 .get() understand this subclass relationship, as follows: